MD Reviews Sound Therapy Tinnitus Options

 With masking, your not just covering up the tinnitus sound, you effectively suppress tinnitus by physiologically decreasing the hyperactivity of your hearing nerve.
 This is called tinnitus suppression.

-When residual inhibition ends, the hearing nerve goes back to its normal hyperactive state.
+When residual inhibition ends after sound therapy, the hearing nerve goes back to its normal hyperactive state.
 After having a relative period of “quiet”, especially during the residual inhibition period, your tinnitus will actually sound louder.
 This side effect of masking is called the rebound effect.
-It's not actually louder, it just seems that way because you got a brief reprieve.
+Often it's not that it's actually louder, it just seems that way because you got a brief reprieve.

 What are the different kinds of masking devices for tinnitus?